 If you're disciplined with your savings account

 If this is you, you have it easy.
-You can simply create a savings account specifically for a sinking fund category and label it accordingly.
-You’ll be able to easily see all your money from one dashboard without needing to access multiple accounts.
+You can simply create a savings account specifically for a sinking fund category and use it only for that.
+You'll be able to easily see all your money in one place using your regular bank.

 If you're not so disciplined with your savings account